vincentntang/flashnotes-react/README.md

 Query parameters are mostly for things like "searching for data between X param and Y param".
 This would be the same way, except for the notetaking portion side.

+Defining routing is important if a user wants to go directly to a specific page

 `/decks/deck:id/edit` → edit your deck

 `/decks/deck:id/review` → review your deck

+`/cards/card:id/edit` > edit a specific card

 ## User Stories